23 December, ‘Diary: Marina Warner, Viva la Befana!’, Book Post (substack subscription)

 Sunday 22 May, 1922: Constellation of Genius, 5-6pm, £18 (£12 concessions)

-Jermyn Street Theatre, 16B Jermyn St, St. James’s, London SW1Y 6ST- book here
+Jermyn Street Theatre, 16B Jermyn St, St. James’s, London SW1Y 6ST- booking here

 Annus mirabilis seems a feeble description for that year of Stein, Woolf, Joyce, Eliot, Chaplin, Keaton, Hemingway, Lawrence, Stravinsky, Proust, Dorothy Parker, Scott Fitzgerald, Nabokov, Hammett, Einstein, the first radio broadcast, the first documentary film, the opening of King Tut’s tomb and so much more, all contending for notice on the bright stage of 1922.
 Kevin Jackson’s best-selling book explores a momentous year in world culture.

 Actor and academic Jack Klaff introduced and chaired a sparky discussion involving a panel and remarks from the audience celebrating the remarkable year, and a remarkable man, the author Kevin Jackson.
 Panelists included journalist, broadcaster, author, and cultural historian Dr Matthew Sweet, journalist and broadcaster Tom Sutcliffe, historian Professor Dame Marina Warner and author Professor Claire Preston.

 Friday 20 May, Closed virtual workshop discussing Robyn Creswell’s ‘The Ruins: Arabic Poetry in an Age of Extremes‘, 5.30pm, with Alexander Key (Stanford) and Shawkat Toorawa (Yale)

 Thursday 19 May, ‘Talking Animals, Thinking in Fables: Kalīlah wa Dimnah or, Aesop in Arabic‘.